-A Few More Lochs of the Highlands
+A Few More Highland Lochs

 Loch Cluanie - This loch is actually a reservoir created in the 1950s by the building of a dam to generate hydroelectricity.

-Loch Leven - On the far side of this loch, at the foot of the Mamore Mountains, is nestled the little village of Kinlochleven, just a few miles from the site of the infamous massacre of the MacDonalds of Glen Coe.
+Loch Leven - On the far side of this loch, at the foot of the Mamore Mountains, is nestled the village of Kinlochleven, just a few miles from the site of the infamous massacre of the MacDonalds of Glen Coe.
 We drove into the village, parked, and walked to the foot of the mountains to see the Grey Mare's Tail.